cavo789/blog/blog/XXX/bash-logging/index.md

     trap log::__logDestruct EXIT

     # Example of a filename: /tmp/myScript.sh.1J6Sqb62.log
-    # Set LOG_FILE="" if you don't want to write to a log file (but simplier to not source this file then)
+    # Set LOG_FILE="" if you don't want to write to a log file (but simpler to not source this file then)
     [[ ! -v LOG_FILE ]] && LOG_FILE="$(mktemp /tmp/"$(basename "$0")".XXXXXXXXXX.log)"

     # Quick function to export the system date in the chosen format.